1. Charity Name

 9. Determination of Membership of Executive Committee

-A member of the Executive Committee shall cease to hold office if he or she:
+A member of the Executive Committee shall cease to hold office if they:

-- is disqualified from acting as a member of the Executive Committee by virtue of section 72 of the Charities Act 1993 (or any statutory re-enactment or modification of that provision);
+- are disqualified from acting as a member of the Executive Committee by virtue of sections 178 and 179 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision);

-- is absent without permission of the Executive Committee from all their meetings held within a period of six months and the Executive Committee resolve that his or her office be vacated;
+- are absent without permission of the Executive Committee from all their meetings held within a period of six months and the Executive Committee resolve that their office be vacated;

 10. Executive Committee Members not to be Personally Interested